jokale/jo-blog-two/content/blog/day-seventy/index.md

 - Removing Items from State
 - Animating React Components
 - Continuing to work on my prototype diary App utilising Firebase for authentication and potentially the backend!
+- Lastly looking into Next.js (a React framework for super-fast sites)